byu-rvl/Ensemble_AU_release/README.md

 Prerequisites:
 - Uncompress all.

 View dataset in data/datasets/SynAU directory.
-To look at the code to generate the SynAU dataset please look in the SynAU_generate directory.
-The SynAU_generate/README.md provides the necessary information used to generate the SynAU dataset and more.
+To look at the code to generate the SynAU dataset please look in the data/datasets/SynAU_generate directory.
+The data/datasets/SynAU_generate/README.md provides the necessary information used to generate the SynAU dataset and more.

 ## Architecture Overview: